132-071 Ships Bell Clock Movement information now available on these tabs.

 Best to replace the movement

 It is best to replace the clock movement if either of these names are on the movement automatically.
-You do not have to think and decide if repair is better, the answer is a simple no. These companies went out of business long ago and the unit is over its lifetime.
-The lifetime is 25 - 30 years before it needs an overhaul or replacement.
-Both ST and Mason Sullivan on the movement would indicate the clock is about 40 years old.
+Of course, you do not have to think and decide if a repair is better, the answer is a simple no. These companies went out of business a long ago and the life of the unit is over.
+Ordinarily, the lifetime is 25 - 30 years before it needs an overhaul or replacement.
+In fact, if ST or Mason Sullivan is on the movement that would indicate the clock is about 40 years old or more.

 The other Hermle Clock Movement Aliases are easy

-Hermle Clock Movement Aliases on other clocks used only their name, and not there own internal numbering system on the Hermle movements.
+All in all, Hermle Clock Movement Aliases on other clocks use only their name, and not their own internal numbering system on the Hermle movements.
 So basically if the clock is of post war German origin you can just look at the number and forget the name.
-The numbers will indicate what movement it is.
-If it is a Hermle movement its 3 or 4 digits followed by a hyphen, and then 3 more digits.
-Like this 1161-853 or 340-020 or 351-060.
+Additionally, the numbers will indicate what movement it is.
+If it is a Hermle movement there are 3 or 4 digits then a hyphen, and then 3 more digits.
+For example, 1161-853 or 340-020 or 351-060.
 If the numbers look like this it is made by Hermle.